Outcome 16 and racially minoritised women

 Key findings

-2. At a national level, NPCC leads to works together to address the clear post code lottery between and within forces in relation to professional practices when policing minority communities.
-Specialist compulsory training and refresher training should be introduced for police staff regarding cultural diversity, how to respond to victims in a trauma-informed way, how to avoid victim blaming language and increased knowledge regarding honour-based abuse and how best to support survivors.
+- At a national level, National Police Chiefs’ Council (NPCC) leads should work collaboratively to ensure higher levels of cultural competency between and within forces in relation to professional practices when policing minority communities.
+Specialist compulsory training and refresher training should be introduced for police personnel regarding cultural diversity, how to respond to victims in a trauma-informed way, how to avoid victim blaming language and how best to support racially minoritised survivors.

-5. Consideration to be given to whether Outcomes 16 needs to shift focus (as a failed outcome) from a policing perspective.
-Currently, it is largely construed as a failure due to the monitoring/accountability of the measure, but this is at odds with survivors needs at times.
+- Consideration to be given to whether Outcome 16 needs to shift focus (as a failed outcome) from a policing perspective.
+Currently, it is largely construed as a failure due to the monitoring/accountability of the measure, but this is at odds with survivors’ needs at times.
 Police recognise that they want to keep the ‘door open’ for repeat victims to reach out for police help when needed rather than to alienate them from further support.
 It was proposed that victim satisfaction measures should be given greater prominence rather than Outcome 16 (service quality vs outcome of case).

 The research was co-produced by three police forces and three universities, who collaboratively designed the research and set objectives.
 The academic research team consisted of Dr Hayley Alderson, Professor Ruth McGovern, Dr Kausiki Sarma, Dr Claire Smiles (Newcastle University), Dr William McGovern, Dr Nikki D’Souza (Northumbria University) and Professor Geetanjali Gangoli (Durham University).
 For more information, please contact Dr Hayley Alderson, hayley.alderson@newcastle.ac.uk